KAYEMBAJONATHAN/Math-magicians/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Leaderboard] <a name="about-project"></a>
+# 📖 [Math-magicians] <a name="about-project"></a>

-**[Leaderboard]** The leaderboard website displays scores submitted by different players.
-It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service.
+**[Calculator]**
+ - "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:
+ - Make simple calculations.
+ -  Read a random math-related quote.

 ## Learning objectives <a name="objectives"></a>

-Use callbacks and promises.
-Learn how to use proper ES6 syntax.
+By building this application, you will learn how to use React.
-Use ES6 modules to write modular JavaScript.
-Use webpack to bundle JavaScript.

 ## 🛠 Built With <a name="built-with"></a>
 - **[REACT.JS]**